python/cpython/Tools/cases_generator/interpreter_definition.md

 the instruction definitions.

 These tools would be used to:
-* Generate the main interpreter
+* Generate the main interpreter (done)
 * Generate the tier 2 interpreter
 * Generate documentation for instructions
-* Generate metadata about instructions, such as stack use.
+* Generate metadata about instructions, such as stack use (done).

 Having a single definition file ensures that there is a single source of truth for bytecode semantics.